CodingCat/McGill-COMP535-Fall-2015/simulate_link_state_routing_protocol_with_java_socket_programming.md

 Before we introduce the components and functionalities in router, we have to emphasize how the "simulation" mechanism (in this project) works.

 In the Socket introduction part, we have described that each socket-based program has its own IP address and port, which are the identifiers used to communicate with other processes.
-In this project, you need to use these "Process IP" and "Process Port" to establish connection via socket.
+In this project, you need to use "Process IP" and "Process Port" to establish connection via socket.
 On the other side, in the "simulated network", we assign a "simulated ip address" to each router.
 This ip address is only used to identify the router program instance `in the simulated network space`, but `not` used to communicate via sockets.

 You have to map between this simulated ip address and the "Process IP" and "Process Port" to simulate the link state routing protocol.
-For example, you run two simulated router instances at port 50000 and 50001 respecitively, and the machine where you run the program has the ip address of "172.12.1.10".
+For example, you run two simulated router instances at port 50000 and 50001 respecitively, and the machine where you run the programs has the ip address of "172.12.1.10".
 When you create socket instance, you have to use `172.12.1.10:50000` or `172.12.1.10:50001` to connect two program instances.
 On the other side, you will have to build links in a simulated network topology.
 The program instance started at `172.12.1.10:50000` might be assigned with a simulated IP address of `192.168.1.10`.
-You have to use this `192.168.1.10` to describe the network topology, etc. This explains why you have to map between the simulated ip address and the "Process IP" and "Process Port".
+You have to use this `192.168.1.10` to describe the network topology, etc. This explains why you have to build a map between the simulated ip address and the "Process IP" and "Process Port".

 #### Data Structures in Routers ####

 Each router is identified by a simulated "IP address", it is simply a String variable.
-In this project, the routers is assumed to have 4 ports, which means that the router class contains a 4-length, `Link` typed array.
+In this project, the routers are assumed to have 4 ports, which means that the router class contains a 4-length, `Link` typed array.
 When the router is connected with the other, you shall fill the array with a Link object.
 If the ports are all occupied, the connection shall not be established.

 The most important component in router side is the `Link State Database`.
-Each router maintains its own `Link State Database` which is essentially a map from the router's IP address and the neighborhood description which is originated by the corresponding router.
+Each router maintains its own `Link State Database` which is essentially a map from the router's IP address to the link state description which is originated by the corresponding router.
 The shortest path algorithm runs over this database.

 #### Command-line Console ####

 Besides the components introduced above, you have to develop a console for the router.
-When you start the router program, the terminal interface (command line based) should popup, and it allows the user to input following commands:
+When you start the router program, the terminal interface (command line based) should show to the user, and it allows the user to input following commands:

 * attach [Process IP] [Process Port] [IP Address] [Link Weight]: this command establishs a link to the remote router which is identified by [IP Address].
 After you start a router program instance, the first thing you have to do is to run `attach ` command to establish the new links to the other routers.
-This operation is achieved by adding the new Link object in the port array (check the sketch code).
-In this command, besides the Process IP/Port and simulated IP Address, you also need to specify the "Link Weight" which is the cost for transmitting data through this link and is useful when you decide the shortest path to the certain destination.
+This operation is implemented by adding the new Link object in the port array (check the sketch code).
+In this command, besides the Process IP/Port and simulated IP Address, you also need to specify the "Link Weight" which is the cost for transmitting data through this link and is useful when you calculate the shortest path to the certain destination.

 * start: start this router and initialize the database synchronization process.
-After you establish the links by running `attach`, you will run `start` command to send `HELLO` message to all connected routers to establish the link and `LSAUPDATE` to synchronize the Link State Database.
+After you establish the links by running `attach`, you will run `start` command to send `HELLO` messages and `LSAUPDATE` to all connected routers for the Link State Database synchronization.
 This operation will be illustrated in the next section.

 * connect [Process IP] [Process Port] [IP Address] [Link Weight]: similar to `attach` command, but it directly triggers the database synchronization without the necessary to run `start` (this command can only be run after `start`).

-* disconnect [Port Number]: remove the link between this router and the remote router which is connected at port \[Port Number\] (port number is between 0 - 3, i.e. four links in the router).
+* disconnect [Port Number]: remove the link between this router and the remote one which is connected at port \[Port Number\] (port number is between 0 - 3, i.e. four links in the router).
 Through this command, you are triggering the synchronization of Link State Database by sending `LSAUPDATE` (Link State Advertisement Update) message to all neighbors in the topology.
 This process will also be illustrated in the next section.

 * detect [IP Address]: output the routing path from this router to the destination router which is identified by [IP Address].